A named Graft from a directory

 regraft completion fish > ~/.config/fish/completions/regraft.fish

-Removed sources keep their intent entries as history, marked orphaned in PATCH.md.
+Removed Grafts keep their Intent as history, marked orphaned in PATCH.md.

 regraft.json